nosas/blog/toonvision/classification/article.md

 ### Data extraction

-The raw data (screenshot) is passed into the `data_processing.py` script.
+The raw data (screenshot) is processed by functions in the `data_processing` module.
-The script utilizes functions in `img_utils.py` to extract objects from the images using the labeled bounding boxes found in the image's corresponding XML files.
+The module utilizes functions in `img_utils.py` to extract objects from the images using the labeled bounding boxes found in the image's corresponding XML files.
 Specifically, the data extraction workflow is as follows:

 - Acquire bounding box dimensions and labels from the XML files